-PatriotsGillette Stadium is home to the three-time Super Bowl Champion New England Patriots.
+PatriotsGillette Stadium is home to the five-time Super Bowl Champion New England Patriots.
 Founded in 1960 as the eighth and final American Football League franchise in the league’s inaugural season, the Patriots merged with the NFL in 1970 and moved to Foxborough in 1971.

 Since 2002, when the Patriots moved into the privately-financed Gillette Stadium, the Patriots have celebrated one of the most dominant eras in professional sports by establishing one of the greatest home-field records of all-time.
 In 2003, the Patriots went undefeated at home (8-0) for the first time in the franchise’s 43-year history.
-Since then, the Patriots have replicated that feat four more times, highlighted by 12-, 18- and 20-game win streaks at Gillette Stadium.
+Since then, the Patriots have replicated that feat five more times, highlighted by 12-, 18- and 20-game win streaks at Gillette Stadium.
 Since the NFL merger in 1970, no venue in the NFL has provided its team a higher winning percentage than Gillette Stadium.